gbernal/Fascia_nucleus/README.md

 You can see a documentation for firmware and data viz inside each directory

-TODO: Write a propere how to install guide
+TODO: Write an actual how to install guide